tomjoht/documentation-theme-jekyll/doc_generating_pdfs.md

 ## 3. Make sure your sidebar_doc.yml file has a titlepage.html and tocpage.html

-There are two template pages in the root directory that are critical to PDFs:
+There are two template pages in the root directory that are critical to the PDF:

 * titlepage.html
 * tocpage.html